kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 Long story short, when you add border or/and padding to the element, browser recalculates the size of the element so it stays having the same dimensions but with that new padding/border.
 Without that css code browser by default enlarges the element by adding padding/border size to so called true width of the element.

 There is a [Super Cool](https://www.youtube.com/watch?v=GvIP6QtCVSg&t=333s) youTube video by Travis Neilson explaining how the magic works in detail, so be sure to check it out.

+5. Some extras

+Line height - property that doesnt require a unit of measurement like px,rem etc.

 ### no.5 Setting up a Browsersync, let gulp use it to refresh the page for you